Table of Contents

 Furthermore, Azure assigns a quota pool per model per region.
 If you have 240,000 TPM available for GPT-4, you can distribute it across deployments.
 You could have one deployment with the full 240k TPM, or two deployments with 120k TPM each.
 This allows teams to precisely balance throughput across different environments or workloads.

 When quotas are exceeded, Azure returns a 429 Too Many Requests response.
 This indicates the service is protecting its throughput capacity.
-Production systems must be designed to handle these responses gracefully using exponential backoff.
+Production systems must be designed to handle these responses gracefully using exponential backoff with jitter.

 import time